eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

 - run cmemc with the `--config-file path/to/your/config.ini` option
 - set a new config file with the environment variable `CMEMC_CONFIG_FILE`

-However, once you start cmemc the first time without any command or option, it will create an empty config file at this location and will output a general introduction.
+However, once you start cmemc the first time without any command or option, it will create an empty configuration file at this location and will output a general introduction.

 ??? example "First cmemc run ..."